Expat Exchange

 If you are thinking about moving to Haifa, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Haifa varies depending on the area and type of property.
 Generally, the average cost of renting an apartment in Haifa is around 2,000 to 3,000 NIS per month, while the average cost of buying an apartment is around 1.5 to 2 million NIS.
-Prices can be higher or lower depending on the location and size of the property," remarked one expat living in Haifa, Israel.
+Prices can be higher or lower depending on the location and size of the property," commented one expat who made the move to Haifa.

 How do I meet people in Haifa?